 When my children were home, we were on a pretty tight budget.
 I would save the white foam meat trays and use the cookie cutters to cut designs in the meat trays.
-I would have to trim some of them with a knife or scissors.
-I would then give them to my children along with craft paint and brushes, and we made Christmas ornaments, decorations for Easter baskets, name tags for parties, and Thanksgiving place cards.
-I still have some of these as mementos of my kids growing up.

 Use your cookie cutters for something other than making cookies.
 Small cookies cutters can be used to press shapes (heart shaped for instance) out of carrots, cucumber coins, apple slices and any other vegetable that can be sliced thinly or flatly.

 Use cookie cutters for mobile designs and then create a mobile or use them in kids play doh.
 My son loves them to draw also - you draw the outside shape.

 Seasonal cookie cutters make great festive napkin rings and can be a little party favor, too.
 Just add a bright bit of ribbon or raffia.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.